FD vs RD: Differences Between Fixed Deposits and Recurring Deposits

 Here’s an example of how a recurring deposit works:

-- Let’s say you want to save 5000 INR per month for a year.
+• Let’s say you want to save 5000 INR monthly for a year.

-- At the end of the one-year term, the bank will have received a total of 60000 INR in deposits from you.
+• At the end of the one-year term, the bank will have received 60000 INR in deposits from you.

-- The bank will pay you interest on your deposits, calculated at the agreed-upon rate of 5.5% per year.
+• The bank will pay you interest on your deposits amounting to 1782.24 INR, calculated at the agreed-upon rate of 5.5% per year.

-- You can either choose to withdraw your money and the interest earned, or you can choose to roll over the recurring deposit for another term and continue making regular deposits and earn interest.
+• You can either withdraw your money and the interest earned or roll over the recurring deposit for another term and continue making regular deposits and earning interest.

 Here are the differences between FD and RD: